"There should be no boundaries to human endeavor." -Stephen Hawking

 What parts of my course need to be accessible?

-WCAG 2.0 is a widely accepted set of standards for web accessibility.
+WCAG 2.1 is an internationally accepted set of standards for web accessibility.
 These guidelines are developed through the World Wide Web Consortium (W3C) in cooperation with individuals and organizations around the world, with a goal of proving a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.

 How do I create web accessible content?

 Creating Accessible PDFs, Documents, & PowerPoints

 Videos & Audio